 Yet there are very, *very* few situations that are truly more logical than choosing a legal and non-taboo profession.
 Not to mention, there is another very important mental side effect to the situation.

-The mental cost of taking on taboo jobs, can be extremely high; it is a negative outcome that is not typically accounted for.
+The mental cost of taking on taboo jobs can be extremely high; it is a negative outcome that is not typically accounted for.
 When we accept these taboo jobs, we are reinforcing the ideas and beliefs surrounding the possibilities of the situation.
-We are telling our brains, simply by making the choice, that this is ok, this is the best way.
+We are telling our brains, simply by making the choice, that this is ok – this is the best way.
 We are accepting the mental burden of taking on something that is not a societal norm and carrying that weight mentally.
-Every time we take on the job, we reinforce the choices, the biases, and normalize the situation.
-As such, we are slowly hardening and closing our minds to other possibilities all the while becoming subject to more anxiety and negative emotions.
+Every time we take on the job, we reinforce the choices and biases and normalize the situation.
+As such, we are slowly hardening and closing our minds to other possibilities, all the while becoming subject to more anxiety and negative emotions.

-This could happen in reverse as well, those who have performed non-taboo jobs for long periods can’t even see the possibility of taking a taboo job, or any reason they ever should or would.
-They can also become negatively biased towards those in taboo professions, labeling them as outcasts, or the ‘bad part’ of society.
+This happens in reverse as well.
+Those who have performed non-taboo jobs for long periods can’t even see the possibility of taking a taboo job or any reason they ever should or would.
+They can also become negatively biased toward those in taboo professions, labeling them as outcasts, or the ‘bad part’ of society.
 Confirmation bias and all these other issues noted are common in all walks of life.

-If you look down upon those in taboo jobs, check yourself, we are no judge or jury.
-For those in them, stay open to possibilities, always acknowledge and be able to spot non-taboo options.
-If you ever say, it’s not possible, then you are likely in some sort of cognitive bias spiral; if you are not, then seek help, no one in the history of humanity has survived without the assistance of someone else at some point in time.
+If we look down upon those in taboo jobs, we need to check ourselves; none of us are life’s judge or jury.
+We may not fare well in similarly extreme life situations.
+For those in the taboo jobs, stay open to possibilities, always acknowledge and be able to spot non-taboo options.
+If we ever say it’s not possible, then we are likely in some sort of cognitive bias spiral; if we are not, then seek help.
+No one in the history of humanity has survived without the assistance of someone else at some point in time.
 And no matter what, never, ever give up.

 Note, just to reiterate because it feels needed: This does *not* excuse anyone who hurts another, ever.
-Taboo and illegal work in this context are those in the ‘moral gray’ area of societies, and only refer to those who have no ill intent.
+Taboo and illegal work in our context are things that may be considered immoral but only refer to those who have no overt ill intent.